 Thank you for your interest in becoming a certified Therapy Dogs of Vermont team!
-This packet contains the forms and information needed for the certification process.
-Please read these materials in their entirety before submitting your application.
+This packet contains all you need for the certification process.
+Please read these materials in their entirety (you only need to print, fill out, and bring pages 2-4 to the test).